The Evolution of Money: the Past, Present, and the Future (Part 1)

 The First Coin

-King Alyattes of the Lydian Empire (present-day Turkey) who ruled in the 7th century BCE is accredited for introducing the first functional coin money in his empire.
-Known as the Stater, the coin was a huge success since it was issued by a governing authority, which meant that it could be trusted by the subjects of that government and foreign traders.
+King Alyattes of the Lydian Empire (present-day Turkey), who ruled in the 7th century BCE, is credited with introducing the first functional coin money in his empire.
+Known as the Stater, the coin was a huge success because it was issued by a governing authority, which meant it could be trusted by the subjects of that government and by foreign traders.
 At this time, there was no requirement that the coin is made out of a specific metal, but the Lydian Stater met the basic requirements to be considered ‘money’.

 The effects of the Lydian Stater coin were observable just a few years after its introduction.
-Commerce quickly progressed and became a part of the empire’s culture.
+Commerce progressed quickly and became part of the empire’s culture.
 Herodotus even recorded that the Lydians were the world’s first real merchants that connected the East and the West (Europe) thanks to ‘the spirit of commercial activity that the natives of Lydia possessed’.
-Before long, commerce prospered in the region, and with the truce in the war between the empire and its neighbors (including Greece and the Persians), it wasn’t long before King Alyattes was ‘technically expanding’ his empire as far as Hellespont and Bosporus (present-day Dardenelles Strait and the Black Sea).
+Before long, commerce prospered in the region, and with the truce in the war between the empire and its neighbors (including Greece and the Persians), it wasn’t long before King Alyattes was ‘technically expanding’ his empire as far as the Hellespont and the Bosporus (present-day Dardanelles Strait and the Black Sea).

 Properties of Money